bambanah/abigail/README.md

 ## 🚧 Roadmap

 - [x] Calculate your actual take home pay based on your salary
+- [ ] Support for shift workers with less predictable income
 - [ ] Forecast your super contributions (coming soon)
 - [ ] Add expenses to forecast your saving potential over time (coming soon)
   - [ ] Tag expenses as **essential** or **non-essential**